Softpanorama

 It uses non-standard regular expressions and have a very obscure mini-language to specify your queries.
 As one Softpanorama reader wrote: "find's syntax is NOT regular, does not recognize standard regex notation, and is arcane, irregular and infuriating."

-That's why along with this page we created a mini-tutorial.
+That's why along with this page we created a find mini-tutorial oriented on those who want to pass Red Hat Rscsa exam.
 I hope it can save you some time trying to make your complex find queries work (they almost never worked for me without debugging :-).

 There are some interesting options in Posix find (as described in Solaris man page)